 Human Capital and Development analyzes the importance of balancing diverse aspects of the educational system at different stages of development.
 The need to balance general and vocational education, top-down and bottom-up reform, as well as qualitative and quantitative expansion are highlighted.
-Korea’s development experience adapted to general principles shows that rather than seeking universal strategies and rules, the key to successful transformation is the provision of educational systems that can evolve over time depending on socio-economic and technological conditions for both developing and advanced countries.
+Adapting Korea’s development experience to general principles shows that rather than seeking universal strategies and rules, the key to successful transformation is the provision of educational systems that can evolve over time depending on socio-economic and technological conditions for both developing and advanced countries.

 For researchers and students of economic development, education, and Asian development, this book is an excellent tool to discover possible ways for developing countries to initiate and accelerate their paths of economic growth and development.
 This book also provides a useful reference for policy makers of advanced as well as developing countries in designing their education systems and policies.